 I transferred the bubbling cheesy fondue to the to the pot, then arranged the bread and apples next to it for easy dipping access.

 Are you ready?
 Grab a fondue fork and secure your bread firmly on the end.
 If it’s not secure and falls off into the cheese, you’ll have to pay the price.
 Fondue legend says that if a woman loses her bread, she’s supposed to kiss the man seated next to her.
 If a man loses his bread, the next round of drinks are on him.

 Using the special fondue fork, which is long and tapered, dip your bread into the cheese and swirl it around to coat it.
-The aroma of the wine, garlic, and cheddar will have you swooning at this point.
+The aroma of the wine, garlic, and cheddar will have you swooning.

 After the cheese-dunk, transfer the bread to your plate and eat it with a separate fork.
 Since you’ll be using your fondue fork over and over to dip, you shouldn’t be putting it in your mouth, but of course, you already knew that.

-This fondue was a hit with Yankee staffers, making it both easy to prepare and delicious to eat!
-The cheddar and apples offer a unique New England spin on traditional fondue, and if you haven’t saved your original fondue pot from your bridal shower or wedding, you just might be tempted to pick up a new one!
+This fondue was a hit with Yankee staffers.
+The cheddar and apples offer a unique New England spin on traditional fondue, and if you haven’t saved your original fondue pot from your bridal shower or wedding, armed with this recipes, you just might be tempted to pick up a new one.